sosprz/nettemp_client/README.md

 # Set server IP and API key in config file.

-Go to nettemp anf get token
+Go to nettemp and get token

 ![alt text](img/image.png)